AdeebaSaeed/FooCoding/database/week03/README.md

-## ToDo App
+ToDo App
 The ToDo App is a web application developed using Node.js, Express, and MySQL.
 It provides a simple interface to manage and organize tasks.

-## Prerequisites
+Prerequisites
 Before running the ToDo App, ensure you have the following dependencies installed:

-- Node.js
+Node.js
-- MySQL
+MySQL

-## isntallation & Configuration
+Installation

+Clone the repository:
+git clone <repository-url>

- --npm install express mysql2
+Install the required dependencies: npm install express mysql2

+Configure the MySQL database:

 Create a new MySQL database.
 create a new js file.